Engine turning

 Charles Lindbergh's famous aircraft, the Spirit of St. Louis.
 The perlée pattern on the metal panels is one type of engine turning.

 Engine turning is a form of ornamental turning.
 The finishing technique may use lathes or engines to produce a pattern.
 Aluminium is often the metal chosen to decorate.
 The technique has been used in various industries, including aircraft and document verification.

 Description

 Engine turning is a form of ornamental turning.
 The technique geometrically applies a single-point cutting tool to produce a decorative metal surface finish pattern.

 Traditionally, engine turning referred to Guilloché engraving.
 In the 20th century, it also came to refer to the different process of Perlée (also known as spotting, jewelling, perlage), which is a fine geometric pattern of overlapping circles abraded onto the surface.

 Equipment

 Guilloché engine turning may be done with various machines, including rose engines, straight-line engines, brocade engines, and ornamental turning lathes.
 Perlage uses an abrasive rotating disk or dowel.

 Material

-Aluminium is often the metal chosen to decorate with jewelling, but any appropriate surface can be finely machined to produce intricate repetitive patterns that offer reflective interest and fine detail.
+Aluminium is often the metal chosen to decorate with jewelling, but many hard surfaces can be finely machined to produce intricate repetitive patterns that offer reflective interest and fine detail.